Warren council unanimously votes to support efforts to ‘Save Our Scrappers’

-WARREN, Ohio (WKBN) – Major League Baseball is looking to cut 40 Minor League teams across the country, one of which is the Mahoning Valley Scrappers.
+WARREN, Ohio (WYTV) – Major League Baseball is looking to cut 40 Minor League teams across the country, one of which is the Mahoning Valley Scrappers.

 Warren City Council passed a resolution Wednesday night that offers their “full and unconditional support of retaining the Mahoning Valley Scrappers.”